T P Chandrasekharan murder case: Kerala HC upholds conviction order by trial court | Law-Order

 T P Chandrasekharan murder case: Kerala HC upholds conviction order by trial court

-We confirm the acquittal of the other accused, the court said in its order.The trial court at Kozhikode had acquitted 24 accused, including CPIM District Secretary P Mohanan in the case.The High Court on Monday directed the jail authorities to produce all the convicted before it on February 26 to hear the state governments plea to enhance their sentencing.
+We confirm the acquittal of the other accused, the court said in its order.The trial court at Kozhikode had acquitted 24 accused, including CPIM District Secretary P Mohanan in the case.Reacting to the verdict, Rema said she was happy with the verdict but will continue the legal fight to bring out the mastermind behind the crime.

 - Country: